hanhonglei/Course_BasicGameProgramming/README.md

 # Course_BasicGameProgramming
-Basics Of Game Programming.
+Basics of Game Programming.
 How to develop games using C